The fifth generation Renault Clio aims to return its maker to credibility in the supermini sector. Jonathan Crouch takes a look.

 Cost of Ownership

 We won't see the ultimate expression of efficient Clio engineering until the petrol hybrid version of this car arrives in 2020.
-In the meantime, Renault still thinks there's a place for diesel in the supermini segment and the 1.5-litre dCi unit certainly still has its supporters, given its impressive frugality.
-You can expect around 70mpg on the combined cycle and a CO2 reading of only just over the 100g/k mark.
+In the meantime, Renault still thinks there's a place for diesel in the supermini segment and the 1.5-litre dCi 85 unit certainly still has its supporters, given its impressive frugality.
+You can expect 73.9mpg on the WLTP combined cycle and a CO2 reading of 94g/km.
+For the TCe 100 petrol unit, the figures are 62.1mpg and 99g/km, while the TCe 130 EDC auto manages mpg and 118g/km.
+The dCi 85 diesel and the Tce 100 are both rated at insurance group 10.

 You can plan ahead for maintenance costs by opting at point of purchase for a pre-paid servicing plan covering you for either three years and 30,000 miles, or four years and 40,000 miles.
 The four year '4+' warranty deal looks good too, given that most rivals restrict you to three year cover.
 This package also includes roadside assistance for the duration, though bear in mind that the final two years of the policy will be invalidated in the unlikely event that your Clio covers more than 100,000 miles.
 Depreciation levels will be very similar to those of other mainstream-brand superminis in this segment.